intel-secl/skc-tools/SKC_Product_Guide.md

 ### Package Dependencies

-The Intel® SecL Integration Hub requires a number of packages and their dependencies:
+The Intel® SecL SGX Integration Hub requires a number of packages and their dependencies:

 -   Postgres\* client and server 11.6 (server component optional if an external Postgres database is used)